When you’re learning to drive, the question of ‘automatic or manual?’ may come up in conversation.

-In general, it is typically cheaper to insure a manual car, as most automatic equivalents tend to be in a higher risk group to insure.
-They are normally in a higher vehicle group because the costs of repairs are higher for an automatic car - a significant point for insurers to consider when deciding which group to place a new vehicle in.
+“They’re normally in a higher vehicle group because the costs of repairs are higher for an automatic car - a significant point for insurers to consider when deciding which group to place a new vehicle in.”

 Vanda Hutchings, from the Driving Instructors Association, said: ”A newly qualified young driver’s first car is most likely to be an inexpensive second hand car, and passing a test in a manual car will give you access to a much wider variety of the used car market.”

 If you’re looking to buy a second hand car, see our guide on buying a car for some advice before you hand over the cash.

 Having a manual licence could be more attractive and affordable for a first-time buyer as there’s more variety to choose from.
 Fuel efficiency is another advantage as fuel consumption is less in a manual when compared to an automatic vehicle.

 Many older automatic cars are also not as cost-friendly to run when it comes to repairs and fuel, and the upfront cost of the car might even be more.

 No matter which transmission type you’re leaning towards, the cost of driving lessons isn’t cheap.
 So here are some things to consider.

 Learning to drive in a manual car takes longer.
 If you’re learning manual you just have more to learn such as clutch control and shifting gears; these aren’t features of an automatic car so there’s less to master.

 This means it could cost you more in lessons as you may need more.
 But, automatic lessons are often more expensive so it’s worth doing the maths before you make your decision.